SitePen/dgrid/doc/usage/Limitations.md

 Reusing a single column definition object between multiple grids (e.g.
 `var cols = {...}, gridA = new Grid({ columns: cols }), gridB = new Grid({ columns: cols })`)
 is *not* supported, and will not function properly.
 Always create a fresh `columns` object for every grid you instantiate.
-This includes performing unique invocations of column plugin functions for each grid.

 If multiple grids in a single page are likely to use the same column structure, in order to avoid code repetition, you can create a function which returns